jk-obrien/gcd_assignment/README.md

 * fetch_data.R

     Downloads and unzips the data files.
+Then makes a list of all data files.

 * merge_data.R

-    Reads the various data files into a single R object.
+    Reads the various data files and merges the data into a single R object.

 * subset_data.R